Mowgli: Legend of the Jungle: Production

 A number of writers, directors, and producers were connected with the film during its development.
-In April 2012, Warner Bros.
-Pictures announced that it was developing the film with Steve Kloves in talks to write, direct, and produce it.
-It was reported in December 2013 that Kloves would produce the film, and Alejandro González Iñárritu was in talks to direct, from a screenplay by Kloves' daughter Callie.
-However, in January 2014, Iñárritu left the project due to scheduling conflicts with Birdman and The Revenant.
-In February 2014, it was reported that Ron Howard was in talks to direct, and would produce the film with Brian Grazer through their Imagine Entertainment company.
-The next month it was announced that Andy Serkis would direct and produce the film with collaborator Jonathan Cavendish of The Imaginarium, and Serkis would also perform the role of Baloo.
+By April 2012, Warner Bros.
+Pictures was developing the film with Steve Kloves in talks to write, direct, and produce it.
+By December 2013 Kloves was attached to produce and Alejandro González Iñárritu was in talks to direct, from a screenplay by Kloves's daughter Callie.
+Iñárritu left the project in the following month due to scheduling conflicts with Birdman and The Revenant.
+By February 2014, Ron Howard was in talks to direct, with Brian Grazer as producer through their Imagine Entertainment company.
+The next month Andy Serkis was hired to direct and produce the film with collaborator Jonathan Cavendish of The Imaginarium, and Serkis was also cast in the role of Baloo.
 Production designer Gary Freeman, editor Mark Sanger, and costume designer Alexandra Byrne were hired.

 In August 2014, Benedict Cumberbatch joined the film to voice the villain role of Shere Khan.
-Christian Bale, Cate Blanchett, Naomie Harris, Tom Hollander, Eddie Marsan, Peter Mullan, and Rohan Chand were announced the following day.
-Jack Reynor was added to the cast in March 2015 as Mowgli's Brother Wolf.
-It was announced in April 2015 that Matthew Rhys was in talks to play the human role of John Lockwood.
-In May 2015, it was reported that Freida Pinto would be playing an unspecified live-action role along with Rhys and Chand, later confirmed to be Mowgli's adoptive mother.
+Christian Bale, Cate Blanchett, Naomie Harris, Tom Hollander, Eddie Marsan, Peter Mullan, and Rohan Chand were announced during that month.
+Jack Reynor was added to the cast in March 2015 as Mowgli's Brother Wolf, followed by Matthew Rhys in the role of John Lockwood in April.
+Freida Pinto was cast as Mowgli's adoptive mother.

 Principal photography began on 9 March 2015.
-It was filmed in South Africa and at Warner Bros.
+It was filmed in Durban, South Africa and at Warner Bros.
 Studios, Leavesden in England.